StLyn4/nlp/README.md

     <h1>Webpack Project</h1>
   </div>
   <p>
-    This project requires you to build a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
+    This web tool allows users to run Natural Language Processing (NLP) on articles or any other text.
   </p>
 </div>

+### Demo
+You can find working site [here](https://vv-nlp.herokuapp.com/)

 ## Build Setup:
 * Insert your Meaning Cloud API key to .env file like this: